jbndct/Mulitple-Choice-Quiz-Maker/README.md

-# 🧠 AI Quiz Generator
+# 🧠 Multiple Choice Quiz Generator

-The AI Quiz Generator is a web application that automatically creates a multiple-choice quiz from your uploaded lecture notes. 📝 Simply provide a PDF or TXT file, and the app will generate a quiz to help you study and review the material. 💡
+The Multiple Choice Quiz Generator is a web application that automatically creates a multiple-choice quiz from your uploaded lecture notes. 📝 Simply provide a PDF or TXT file, and the app will generate a quiz to help you study and review the material. 💡

 ---